sjYoondeltar/lerobot-mujoco-tutorial/README.md

 **This takes around 30~60 mins**.

-Train ACT model on your custom dataset.
+Train the ACT model on your custom dataset.
 In this example, we set chunk_size as 10.

 The trained checkpoint will be saved in './ckpt/act_y' folder.

-To evaluate the policy on the dataset, you can calculate error between ground-truth action from the dataset.
+To evaluate the policy on the dataset, you can calculate the error between ground-truth actions from the dataset.

 <image src="./media/inference.png"  width="480" height="360">